Chickpea Curry Recipe

 - Add ginger and garlic.
 Saute for 1 to 2 mins until the aroma of ginger garlic comes out.

 - Lower the heat completely.
-Add salt, red chilli powder, turmeric, cumin powder, coriander powder and curry powder.
+Add salt, red chili powder, turmeric, cumin powder, coriander powder and curry powder (or garam masala).

 - Give a quick stir, taking care not to burn them.
 When you smell the spices aromatic, stir in the tomato puree.
 If using fresh tomato puree (not bottled), cook for about 4 to 5 mins, on a medium heat until the tomatoes cook down and loose the raw flavor.

-- Add chickpeas (Preboiled or canned), 1 ¼ cup water (or stock) and coconut milk.
+- Add chickpeas (Preboiled or canned), water (or stock) and coconut milk.
 Mix well.
 If using canned chickpeas, make sure they are tender and not hard.
 Drain the liquid away in your sink from the can and rinse them well before adding to the coconut curry.

 - Cover and simmer on a low heat for 15 mins, stirring every 5 mins so the curry doesn’t burn at the bottom.
 When done the chickpeas should have a soft and melt-in-the- mouth texture with all of the flavors absorbed.
-If they taste bland cook them a little longer.
+If they taste bland cook them a little longer, adding more water if required.

 - Stir in the garam masala and sugar.
-Taste test and add more salt & garam masala if required.
+Taste test and add more salt or garam masala if required.

 - Turn off the heat.
 Keep the coconut chickpeas curry covered until served, this helps to retain the flavors of the garam masala.